Carol-Long/carol-long.github.io/_pages/about.md

 }</code></pre> -->

 # Misc
 Outside of work, I am a globaltrotter, dancer, and music-lover.
 Growing up as a swimmer, I enjoy sports.
 From completing a half-marathon and recovering from an ACL injury, for better or worse, I do have many stories to tell.
-Of course, I love cooking Canton/Singaporean food and reading away in the comfort of home!
+Of course, I also love cooking Canton/Singaporean food and reading away in the comfort of home!